google/torchax/docs/docs/index.md

 run.

 With **torchax**, you can:

   * Call JAX functions from PyTorch, passing in `jax.Array`s.
   * Call PyTorch functions from JAX, passing in `torch.Tensor`s.
-* Use JAX features like `jax.grad`, `optax`, and `GSPMD` to train PyTorch models.
+  * Use JAX features like `jax.grad`, `optax`, and `Auto-Parallelisation` to train PyTorch models.
   * Use a PyTorch model as a feature extractor with a JAX model.
   * Run PyTorch code on hardwares where JAX is supported, such as Google TPUs, with minimal code changes.

 ## Installation